 The directors have continued to establish the business as a serious concern in the British Horse Racing Industry in its third full trading year.
-The financial statements indicate another less than successful year with a £11.3 million loss (2015 - £20.8 million loss).
-Turnover is down compared with 2015 with a significant reduction in horse sales compared to last year.
-The number of horses the business has an interest in has largely remained the same from 2015.
+The financial statements indicate another less than successful year with a £12.0 million loss (2016 - £11.3 million loss).
+Turnover is up slightly compared with 2016 with a 16% increase in prizemoney earned and a 15% increase in Bloodstock Sales.
+The number of horses the business has an interest in has largely remained the same from 2016.

 The parent company, Qatar Investments & Projects Development Holding Co.
 (QIPCO), has no intention to recall its loans in the foreseeable future.
-The directors are looking at new stock to invest in to continue to expand the business, and are hopeful of greater success in 2017.
+The directors are looking at new stock to invest in to continue to expand the business, and are hopeful of greater success in 2018.